 Find out more about outpatient video appointments here.
 Please ensure you join the Gastroenterology waiting room for these appointments.

-For face to face appointments our outpatient facilities are based in clinic 12 and clinic 4A at Addenbrooke’s.
+For face to face appointments our outpatient facilities are based in clinic 12 at Addenbrooke’s.
 Please ensure you check your appointment letter for which clinic you are to attend.

 AccessAble helps inform you about the accessible facilities that are available at CUH, featuring relevant information about our hospital's to help you make an informed decision when deciding to visit the area.